 How you'll be assessed

-As we are helping you to become a sports journalist, most of your assessments will involve you producing journalism for print, online, TV or radio.
-You will also be expected to write academic essays and case studies.
+As we are helping you to become a professional journalist, most of your assessments will involve you producing journalism.
+In the first year, you will be assessed through essays and in-class tests.

 Who you'll meet

 The course is taught by highly skilled lecturers who have many years of first-hand experience in staff and freelance journalism in print, photography, documentary, radio, TV and online media.
 Most of them also have national and international awards.

 - Programme Leader Keith Perch, FHEA, is a print and online specialist who has spent 30 years in the newspaper business, more than 20 of them with Northcliffe and Associated Newspapers.
 He has edited three of the country's largest regional daily newspapers and run major websites for both local and national newspapers.
 He also serves on the board of the Independent Press Standards Organisation (IPSO).

 - Senior Lecturer Neil Manship, FHEA, began his career in journalism as a news and sport reporter at the Derby Telegraph before becoming a district reporter for the Western Daily Press.
 He then moved to the BBC as a reporter, producer and presenter for Radio Devon, before becoming a television reporter and producer for the BBC in Bristol.
 He subsequently spent 13 years as a lead producer and manager for BBC Look North.
 Before joining the University of Derby in 2014, Neil also worked for BBC Online News.